Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL Week 6, more

-Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL, CFB picks on Saturday, October 11
+Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL picks on Sunday, October 12

 Sleeper Fantasy offers a 100% deposit match for new users up to $100 with the Sleeper Fantasy promo code CBSSPORTS

-Sunday features a 12-game schedule as NFL Week 6 continues, including an early start when the Denver Broncos take on the New York Jets from Tottenham Hotspur Stadium in London, England.
+Sunday features a 12-game schedule as NFL Week 6 continues, including a battle between division leaders when the NFC West-leading San Francisco 49ers (4-1) take on the NFC South-leading Tampa Bay Buccaneers (4-1).
 The latest Sleeper Fantasy promo code CBSSPORTS offers new users a 100% deposit match up to $100, perfect for betting NFL action.
-The Broncos (3-2), who find themselves in a tie for the AFC West lead with the Los Angeles Chargers, are coming off a 21-17 win over the defending Super Bowl champion Philadelphia Eagles.
-The Jets, meanwhile, were downed 37-22 by the Dallas Cowboys.
-The sports schedule on Saturday also includes NLDS Game 5 action, with the Cubs battling the Brewers in Milwaukee at 8:08 p.m.
+The 49ers are coming off a 26-23 overtime win over the Los Angeles Rams, while the Buccaneers beat the Seattle Seahawks 38-35.
+The sports schedule on Sunday also includes ALCS Game 1 action, with the Mariners battling the Blue Jays in Toronto at 8:03 p.m.
 ET.
 There are also 2025-26 NHL season and NBA preseason games to consider on the best DFS apps.
 Click here to get the latest Sleeper Fantasy promo code for new users:

 Here are three easy steps for how to use Sleeper bonus code CBSSPORTS.
 Follow these steps to claim your Sleeper sign-up bonus.